Tool Documentation & Guides

 How to Use the Ishikawa Tool

-In the "Problem/Effect" input field, enter a clear, concise statement of the problem you are analyzing.
-This will form the "head" of the fishbone.
+In the Input Tool tab, enter a clear and concise statement of the problem in the "Problem / Effect" field.
+This forms the "head" of the fishbone and anchors the entire analysis.

-3. Step 3: Generate and Refine the Diagram
+3. Step 3 – Generate the Automatic Diagram

 Open Ishikawa Diagram